Rightwingdev/rtu-website/README.md

 ## About
-RTU is a University Radio which aims to promote and support student life in the university city of Paris - FRANCE
+RTU is a University Radio which aims to promote and support student life in the university city of Paris - FRANCE, RTU approached me to create their website and this is what I came up with :
 <br />
 ## Tech Stack